puremourning/vimspector/CONTRIBUTING.md

 definition of the command to run is the command run in CI, i.e. in `.git/workflows/build.yml`.

+### Debugging Vimspector

+You can debug vimspector's python code using vimspector!
+We can use debugpy, from within Vim's embedded python and connect to it.
+Here's how:

+1. In one instance of vim, run the following to get debugpy to start listening for us to connect: `:py3 __import__( 'vimspector', fromlist=[ 'developer' ] ).developer.SetUpDebugpy()`

+2. In another instance of Vim, set a breakpoint in the vimspector python code you want to debug and launch vimspector (e.g. `<F5>`).
+Select the `Python: attach to vim` profile.
+This will attach to the debugpy running in the other vim.

+3. Back in the first vim (the debuggee), trigger the vimspector code in question, e.g. by starting to debug something else.

+4. You'll see it pause, and the 2nd vim (the debugger), you should be able to step through and inspect as with any other python remote debugging.

+NB.
+It's also possible to debug the vimscript code using vimspector, but this requires unreleased vim patches and a fair amount of faff.
+You can always use `:debug` (see the help) for this though.

 # Code of conduct

 Please see [code of conduct](CODE_OF_CONDUCT.md).